 The Brastianos laboratory studies genomic drivers of human brain tumors.
 A lack of understanding of the molecular drivers of many brain tumors has hampered the development of novel therapies for many brain cancers.
-Our overarching objective is to characterize molecular drivers of both primary brain tumors and brain metastases, and accelerate the development of novel therapeutic approaches for these diseases.
+Our overarching objective is to characterize molecular drivers of both progression in primary brain tumors and brain metastases, and accelerate the development of novel therapeutic approaches for these diseases.

 Priscilla K. Brastianos, MDPrincipal Investigator